KushalOSSC/KushalOSSC/README.md

 - 👋 Hi, I’m @KushalOSSC
 - 👀 I’m interested in ...
-WebDev, ML, Networking, DevOps
+WebDev, ML, Networking, DevOps and IoT
 - 🌱 I’m currently learning ...
 Django/WebDev
 - 💞️ I’m looking to collaborate on ... any python project
 - 📫 How to reach me ... github